OE-FET/FraGVAE/README.md

 - [ ] Add option to include label for single/double/triple bonds as in rings when decoding fragments
 - [ ] Automatic Bayesian optimization of molecules
 - [ ]  More tutorials
+- [ ] Depolyment of software to Amazon webservices

 ### Long term updates:
 - [ ] Include Tesnsorflow GPU Options